schollz/zxcvbn/docs/builder/content/blurbs/abstract.md

 2. Start *zxvcbn*.
 You will see `loading...` and it might take a few minutes.
 Just wait.
 After it finishes, restart the norns.

 3. Start *zxcvbn* again.
 This time it'll say to "Press K3 to install".

-Finally, on the next restart you'll be asked to install required libraries.
-These take up about 150 MB of disk space.
-Press K3 to accept and install - installation may take up to 5 minutes.

-After that all is good!
+When you have a stable internet connection, you can press *K3* and wait.
+Installation may take up to 10 minutes.

+4. Play!
+After step 3, *zxcvbn* will automatically load with a demo program.
 Use *ctrl* + *p* to play a track and *ctrl* + *0-9* to select a track.
 The first time you start you will see a demo song (which you can load back up through the `PSET` menu).
 Read further to learn other invocations.

 ## Bugs

 Its inevitable that you may experience bugs.
 Please report bugs back to me through the [lines forum](https://llllllll.co/t/zxcvbn) or through [github](https://github.com/schollz/zxcvbn/issues/new?assignees=&labels=&template=bug_report.md&title=).

-When sharing a bug, its vital to include the system log.
-I can use this log to figure out exactly what happened, but without it it will be difficult to determine.
+When sharing a bug, its vital to include the system log and a specification of what kind of norns you are using (physical device, shield, fates, desktop, etc).
 Follow [these instructions for gathering system logs](https://monome.org/docs/norns/help/#logs).

 ## Acknowledgements